BrokenRegistry/Rotp-Fusion/DetailedChanges.md

 ## What's New

 25-10-01 (BR)
+- Fixed combat against guardian monster.
+In case of draw, the empire will now retreat.
 - Some sub-options, which depend on other options for their values to be taken into account, are displayed semi-transparently when their values are not taken into account.

 25-09-30 (BR)